Self-Respect- an Essential and Fundamental Life Skill

 Finally, if you make a mistake or experience a setback, don’t let the negative demons back in.
 Resist the urge to disparage yourself.
 Putting yourself down is not helping you develop self-respect.
 Your self-talk is very powerful, and self-deprecating speech can lead to feelings of pain and even hatred toward yourself.
 Don’t be too hard on yourself in the face of adversity and remember to treat yourself as you want others to treat you, too.

-Be Ready for Setbacks
+11. Be Ready for the Inevitable Setbacks

-It is inevitable that you will make mistakes on your journey toward improved self-respect and happiness.
+It is certain that you will make mistakes on your journey toward improved self-respect and happiness.
 Failure is a part of learning and growing, so setbacks are expected.
 It’s how you react that is key.

 Instead of allowing mistakes or problems to derail your progress, look at them as opportunities for learning.